An intro to different Privacy Frameworks

 5. HITRUST (Health Information Trust Alliance) CSF

-HITRUST CSF provides a comprehensive, flexible and efficient way to regulatory compliance and risk management.
-HITRUST stands for Health Information Trust Alliance, which created a cybersecurity standard to help organizations with data, compliance and information risk.
+HITRUST CSF offers a versatile and streamlined approach to achieving regulatory compliance and managing risks effectively.
+The acronym HITRUST stands for Health Information Trust Alliance, an organization that introduced a cybersecurity standard aimed at aiding entities in handling data, compliance, and information-related risks.

-• Tier One: Fines between $100 to $25,000 per volition.
-This can be amended within 30 days if the organization was unaware of its violation and responded in a timely period once it is discovered.
+• Tier One: Fines ranging from $100 to $25,000 per infraction.
+This amount can be revised within a 30-day window if the organization was unaware of the breach and responded promptly once it was identified.

-HIPAA and HITRUST are understood similar to people but they are different.
+Often misunderstood to be similar, HIPAA and HITRUST are quite different.
 HIPAA is legislation, and HITRUST is an organization.
 HITRUST Alliance is an independent organization that offers an organization flexible and comprehensive approach to HIPAA compliance and risk management.

 6. IRAP

-IRAP certification enables Australian government customers to validate appropriate controls for addressing the requirements of the Australian Government Information Security Manual (ISM) produced by the Australian Cyber Security Centre (ACSC).
+The IRAP certification extends the means for Australian government clients to affirm the adequacy of controls addressing the mandates outlined in the Australian Government Information Security Manual (ISM), a creation of the Australian Cyber Security Centre (ACSC).

 7. FedRamp